reflectoring/reflectoring.github.io/content/blog/2022/2022-08-26-configuring-cors-with-spring.md

 ### Spring Security Applied to Spring Web MVC

 Spring security by default protects every endpoint.
-However this would not hold true in case of preflight requests since **the purpose of an OPTIONS request is only to establish if the original request would go through**.
-To make Spring Security bypass preflight requests we need to add **http.cors()** as shown:
+However, this would cause CORS errors since a browser's `OPTIONS` preflight requests would be blocked.
+To make Spring Security bypass preflight requests we need to add `http.cors()` to the `HTTPSecurity` object as shown:

 ````java
 @Configuration